Managing an open performance review cycle

-Additional Sorting options: You can filter reviews just by whether or not they are completed- Or by using the "magic wand" icon to sort by title, department, team, and location.
+- Additional sorting options: you can filter reviews just by whether or not they are completed, sort by title, department, team, and location.

-Actions: There are two action buttons at the end of the row, and you can use it to perform convenient actions.
-Use the "eye" icon for a quick overlay view of the review- Or click into the downward facing arrow to find options like completing the review, navigating to a printable version, and most importantly revoking a signature.
-If you run into a situation where either a manager or a reviewee has signed their review too soon, you can roll back that signature which will allow them to keep working.
+- Actions: there are two action buttons at the end of the row, and you can use it to perform convenient actions.
+Use the "eye" icon for a quick overlay view of the review.
+Click into the downward facing arrow to find options like completing the review, navigating to a printable version, and most importantly revoking a signature.

 ( Note: You can also view the reviews in the context of the reporting structure by clicking into the reporting tab)

 Important differences between managers and HR staff: Only HR staff may delete reviews.
 Only HR staff may force-complete a review, or reopen a review that has already been signed.
 Managers can only see and edit their own evaluations, while HR staff can edit the manager's side of every review.
 This is useful if a manager is absent for some reason, for example if they are on vacation or taking sick leave.